goncalodelima/Economy-Plugin/README.md

     - **Velocity server with Redis as messaging service**:
         - Place the `EconomyPlugin-Velocity.jar` in the `plugins` folder of your Velocity server.
         - This jar only works on Velocity.
-        - Even when using Velocity, it is recommended to use Redis for better performance and reliability.
+        - Even when using Velocity, it is recommended to use Redis for better security.
         - Even if you don’t use Redis as a messaging service, it is required for synchronizing pending transactions with the cache in a multi-server setup.
 Make sure Redis is installed and running.
     - **Without Velocity**:
         - You can use **BungeeCord messaging service**.
         - No extra plugin is required.
-        - Using Redis as the messaging service is still recommended for optimal performance.
+        - Using Redis as the messaging service is still recommended for optimal security.

 4. Database setup:
     - All servers must connect to the same MySQL database to ensure proper synchronization.